Canon M100 vs Panasonic G7

 An illustration of the physical size and weight of the Canon M100 and the Panasonic G7 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is considerably larger (49 percent) than the Canon M100.
 Moreover, the G7 is substantially heavier (36 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the G7 are weather-sealed.